DawidGaleziewski/notes_postgres/intermidiate/5_subqueries.md

-Subqueries are a query inside a query.
+``bqueries are a query inside a query.
 They are not very efficient.
 But quire convinient
 ```postgresql
 SELECT content FROM comment